Warren-SJ/Photorealistic-Style-Transfer/README.md

     ```python app.py```

 5. Follow the instructions in the application to upload your content and style images.
 The application will then generate the stylized image in the output directory specified.

+Note: Requires a CUDA enabled GPU to run.